 - Put all of your resources and effort into formally restoring your bond and commitment to each other.
 So many people are quick to give up and chose to divorce rather than take the necessary steps, engage in the difficult discussions, make an effort to flirt and look attractive to each other.
 Take part in the sweet things and other activities that you likely found to be natural when you were courting each other.
 Go the extra mile for your life partner.

 - Recognize that rebuilding trust takes time.
 It will not happen overnight.
 It is impossible to predict the time it will take you and your spouse to complete this process.
 However, you will know when you get there.

-- There is no such thing as a little thing if you do not address the little things they will become significant obstacles in your way to achieving happiness with the love of your life.
+- There is no such thing as a little thing.
+If you do not address the little things, they will become significant obstacles in your way to achieving happiness with the love of your life.
 Treat the little things with as much care as the big things.

 Find Your Love Language

-You and your partner may speak different love languages, please take a moment to take this quiz to get idea of your love language.
+You and your partner may speak different love languages, please take a moment to take this quiz to get an idea of your love language.
 Knowing the love language that you and your spouse speak will make this process of restoring trust easier.

 If you are experiencing a marriage that appears to have a trust issue, you can overcome this tough challenge.
-All is not lost, use the above steps to rebuild the trust, rekindle your appreciation for your spouse, and to fall back in love with each other.
+All is not lost, use the above steps to rebuild trust, rekindle your appreciation for your spouse, and to fall back in love with each other.
 It will take a significant amount of effort and work.
 However, barring any unresolved mental disorders, if you both have the desire to be with each other, your marriage is salvageable.
 If you find that you would like the benefit of a relationship coach, please feel free to contact me.